hupe13/extensions-leaflet-map-github/readme.md

 * leaflet-elevation 1.6.8
 * https://github.com/Raruto/leaflet-gesture-handling (is newer)
-* fixed some mistakes in gestures and other
+* fixed some mistakes in gestures and others
 * deal with safari bug on markers popup
 * hovering on all geojsons and markers
-* multielevation
+* multielevation (gpx-groups)

 ### 1.4